CVE-2025-22728

 Remediation

-Proactive Monitoring: Monitor application logs for SQL syntax errors and unusual query behavior that may indicate an ongoing injection attack.
+Proactive Monitoring: Monitor database query logs for suspicious SQL syntax or unusual patterns that may indicate injection attempts.

-Compensating Controls: Utilize a Web Application Firewall (WAF) to inspect and block incoming HTTP requests containing suspicious SQL keywords or characters.
+Compensating Controls: Utilize a Web Application Firewall (WAF) with SQL injection protection enabled to inspect and filter malicious payloads targeting the application's database.

 Exploitation status